r7kamura/obs-browser-sources/README.md

 ### Change time interval

-The default time interval is for 50 min work + 10 min break.
+The default time interval is for 50 min work + 10 min break, linked to the current time:

+- Between 00 and 50 minutes, the remaining work time is displayed
+- Between 50 and 00 minutes, the remaining break time is displayed

 If you would like to change time interval, add `work` and `break` URL query parameters.